STEM Alliance & Scientix & T³ Europe & Texas Instruments Webinar Mini Series

 Date & time: Thursday, 10 June 2021 at 17:00 CEST & Thursday, 17 June 2021 at 17:00 CEST (Central European Summer Time)

-This webinar series, co-organised by the STEM Alliance, Scientix, Texas Instruments and T3 Europe, will take place online on Thursday, 10 June 2021 at 17:00 CEST and Thursday, 17 June 2021 at 17:00 CEST.
-The series will consist of two separate webinars:
+This webinar series, co-organised by the STEM Alliance, Scientix, Texas Instruments and T3 Europe, took place online on Thursday, 10 June 2021 at 17:00 CEST and Thursday, 17 June 2021 at 17:00 CEST.
+The series consisted of two separate webinars:

 Computational Thinking with Python in Math(s) – June 10